Seibu Department Stores

 The Seibu Department Stores, Ltd. (株式会社西武百貨店, Kabushiki-gaisha Seibu Hyakkaten) is a Japanese department store.
 The first store to trade under the name opened its doors in 1949.
 Seibu is typical of Japanese department stores with a wide variety of stores doing business on several floors.
-The company is now a subsidiary of Seven & I Holdings Co., Limited.
+The company is now a subsidiary of Sogo & Seibu Co., Ltd., owned by the U.S. investment fund Fortress Investment Group.

 It was a member of the International Association of Department Stores from 1972 to 1990.

 Japan

 The Seibu Department Stores flagship store is located in Ikebukuro.
 In Tokyo, there are stores in Shibuya and Ikebukuro.
 As of 2020, there are 8 stores in the whole country.
 In August 2020, Seibu will close its stores in Okazaki and Otsu while downsizing its stores in Akita and Fukui due to poor sales.

-In addition to department stores, Seibu operates the specialty store Loft and The Garden/Shell Garden supermarket, both are also part of Seven & I Holdings Co.
+In addition to department stores, Seibu operates the specialty store Loft and The Garden/Shell Garden supermarket, both are also part of Seven & I Holdings Co., The Garden/Shell Garden supermarket was sold alongside Sogo & Seibu to the U.S. investment fund Fortress Investment Group in September 2023.
 Seibu previously operated Parco, now operated by J. Front Retailing, Muji (operating independently), and Seiyu Group, now owned by Walmart.
 Seibu, Parco, and Seiyu were previously part of the now-defunct Seibu Saison group, while Muji had been Seiyu's private brand.